jjhampton/documents/operations/impact-measurement.md

 # Impact Measurement

-## Mission
-Our mission is to help the military community learn software development, enter the tech industry, and code the future!

-## Problem Statement
+## The Problem
 Military programs are not suited for transitioning servicemembers, veterans, or families to be a part of the modern digital economy, where STEM skills are becoming more and more critical for career success.

 ## Our Solution
+Our mission is to help the military community learn software development, enter the tech industry, and code the future!
+Through teaching veterans, transitioning servicemembers, and their families to code with open source projects, we'll be able to help fill our economy's technical talent shortage with our nation's finest.

+### Programs and Services

 |**Input** | **Output** | **Outcomes** | **Short-Term Impact** | **Long-Term Impact** |
 |---|---|---|---|---|
 |Public Advocacy |asd|asd|asd|asd|